CatherineTrevor/gothenburg-netball/README.md

 Due to the impact of Covid-19 during 2020 and 2021 on sports, the team have been unable to have training sessions, and therefore do not have a group of regular players.

-This website is a simple, clearly structured digitial communication platform, to promote the club increasing awareness and interest to encourage site visitors to join a training session, leading to regular paying members.
-It will also serve as a platform for regular players to find upcoming training dates, times and locations.
+This website is a simple, clearly structured digitial communication platform, designed to promote the club, increasing awareness with potential players, and encourage site visitors to join a training session.
+It will serve as a platform for regular players to find upcoming training dates, times and locations.

 The club's current online presence is via <a href="https://www.facebook.com/gothenburgnetball/" target="_blank">Facebook</a>.